-The MSc in Social Justice and Community Action is an online and part-time programme.
+The MSc in Social Justice and Community Action is a part-time and fully online masters programme.

-You can study towards a Postgraduate Certificate over 1-2 years, a Postgraduate Diploma over 2-4 years, or you can choose to complete the full Masters (MSc) programme over 2-6 years.
+You can study towards a Postgraduate Certificate over 1-2 years, a Postgraduate Diploma over 2-4 years, or complete the full Masters (MSc) programme over 2-6 years.

 We recommend that you study for a Postgraduate Certificate over 12 months, a Postgraduate Diploma over 24 months, or the full Masters (MSc) programme over 36 months.
 However, the flexibility of this programme means you can study at a pace that suits you best.